 "QKENCHANT was the name of an Agency project used to provide security approvals on non-Agency personnel and facilities.
 Such approvals were required so that Agency personnel could meet individuals to discuss proposed projects, activities, and possible relationships."i The Agency issued Personal Covert Security Approvals (PCSA) and Covert Security Approvals (CSA) to a variety of businesspersons.
 QKENCHANT began in the early nineteen fifties and proceeded according to some files beyond nineteen sixty-nine.ii Some however were not mere business oriented individuals and the project's varied membership includes familiar names related to infamous Central Intelligence Agency undertakings.

 One person of interest for use in QKENCHANT was Hugh McDonald.
 McDonald later wrote a book claiming to know the identity of President Kennedy's assassin, a man assertedly named Saul.
-The farfetched claims of McDonald remain unsupported, yet his prior use in QKENCHANT after engaging in prior meetings with Agency officials are supported by more substantial evidence.iii iv Another member of the project was "Subject 53082" aka Leo Cherne.
-He was a prominent corporate officer in four separate companies.
+The farfetched claims of McDonald remain unsupported, yet his prior use in QKENCHANT after engaging in prior meetings with Agency officials are supported by more substantial evidence.iii iv Another member of the project was "Subject 53082" aka Leo Cherne and he was a prominent corporate officer in four separate companies.
 Cherne proved useful to the Agency in Cuba, Vietnam, and later joined the President's Foreign Intelligence Advisory Board.vi vii

 J. Monroe Sullivan was an unwitting member of QKENCHANT and claimed to be with Garrison inquiry suspect Clay Shaw on November 22, 1963.
 Sullivan was the Executive Director of the San Francisco World Trade Center.viii ix Officials additionally sought to verify if Shaw's attorney Guy L. Johnson was related to Guy P. Johnson another prior member of QKENCHANT.x Multiple people surrounding Clay Shaw were members of the Agency project and some had covert Agency loyalties.
 E. Howard Hunt was granted a CSA for QKENCHANT on October 27, 1970 when he returned to corporate work.xi